kartikbhalala/meta/README.md

-# AI-Powered Document Review System for Plain Language Transformation
+# Simplify - Government simplified for all Australians

 | Name           | Email                           | LinkedIn                                   |
 | -------------- | ------------------------------- | ------------------------------------------ |